ko1h/angular-clone/README.md

 * _The purpose of this project is to clone a website using angular_

+## Features
+* _User will need to create an project and then create an key from firebase_
+* _create a new file name api-keys.ts at the top level of your directory._
+* _Don't forget to add api key in gitignore file__

 ## Setup/Installation Requirements

 * _Use command line to clone repository_